cjacker/opensource-toolchain-gd32vf103/README.md

 # 4. Programming(Flashing) and Debugging
-After toolchain installed and demo project built, you need to 'transfer' the result binary to development board. there are 4 way to do this job.
+After toolchain installed and demo examples built, you need to 'transfer' the result binary to development board. there are 4 way to do this job.

 ## 4.1 OpenOCD for Programming and Debugging
 The Open On-Chip Debugger (OpenOCD) aims to provide debugging, in-system programming and boundary-scan testing for embedded target devices.
 Generally, you can think OpenOCD as a bridge to connect host to target board via SWD/JTAG adapter, to provide a channel for devices programming and remote debugging.

-Upstream OpenOCD already support RISC-V, but lack [GD32VF103 flash driver](https://review.openocd.org/c/openocd/+/6763) support. there is also some patches to [stm32f1x flash driver](https://review.openocd.org/c/openocd/+/6704) had been done and submitted for review.
+Upstream OpenOCD already support RISC-V, but lack of [GD32VF103 flash driver](https://review.openocd.org/c/openocd/+/6763) support. there is also some patches to [stm32f1x flash driver](https://review.openocd.org/c/openocd/+/6704) had been done and submitted for review.

 You can choose either [official OpenOCD](https://github.com/openocd-org/openocd) with a patch or [riscv-openocd](https://github.com/riscv/riscv-openocd) fork with gd32vf103 flash driver.

-Before building OpenOCD, you may need have development package of libusb/libftdi/hidapi installed, different linux distributions provide different package names, install these packages according to your distribution via apt or yum.
+Before building OpenOCD, you may need some development packages of libusb/libftdi/hidapi installed.

 for Official OpenOCD:
 ```